Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Framework of IC-HDT-ECoTI

 \subsection{System Architecture}

-The system architecture of ECoTI for HDT consists of three domains, i.e., master domain, network domain and controlled domain, as illustrated in Fig. \ref{fig1}.
-PTs in the master domain (i.e., physical space) can initiate human skills, such as massage or acupuncture through human teleoperators and tactile terminals, to control VTs in the controlled domain (i.e., digital space), and obtain ultra-realistic feedback from the controlled domain.
-As the bridge, the network domain helps transmit commands and feedback signals between master and controlled domains in real-time.
+The system architecture of IC-HDT-ECoTI consists of three domains, i.e., physical master domain, edge interaction domain and HDT domain, as illustrated in Fig. \ref{fig1}.
+PTs in the physical master domain (i.e., physical space) can initiate human skills, such as massage or acupuncture through human teleoperators and tactile terminals, to control VTs in the HDT domain (i.e., digital space), and obtain ultra-realistic feedback from the HDT domain.
+As the bridge, the edge interaction domain helps deliver commands and feedback signals between the physical master and HDT domains in real-time.